View on GitHub

 TreeTime is a time planner, to-do list manager, mind-map editor, test report tool, project planner, family ancestry editor, and more.

 A tree arranges data into units and sub-units instead of using flat lists.
 Mathematical functions like sums, differences, or ratios can be calculated recursively.
+Multiple linked trees can share data between them.
+In TreeTime, any data object may be part of several trees at the same time.

 What is a Tree?